Energinet-DataHub/energy-origin/doc/architecture/adr/0019-PROPOSAL-message-broker.md

 ## Context and Problem Statement

 For the certificates domain, we need a message broker for our event driven architecture solution.
-We need a message broker that can handle a large number of messages and fairly easy to set up.
+We need a message broker that can handle a large number of messages and is fairly easy to set up.

 ---